Salish Sea Nature Connections

 Picture

 I have always felt a profound bond with trees—they have been like family to me for as long as I can remember.
-In 2018, I traveled to California to become certified as a Forest Therapy Guide through the Association of Nature and Forest Therapy (ANFT).
+In 2018, I travelled to California to become certified as a Forest Therapy Guide through the Association of Nature and Forest Therapy (ANFT).
 After returning, I founded Salish Sea Nature Connections on Salt Spring Island, where I spent nine years living among the forests of the Salish Sea.
-In 2024, I made the move to stunning Vancouver Island, first living in the Greater Victoria area, and now making my permanent home in the peaceful oceanside community of Qualicum Beach.
+In 2024, I made the move to stunning Vancouver Island, first living in the Greater Victoria area, and now making my permanent home in a peaceful oceanside community on central Vancouver Island.

 With a deep commitment to whole-body wellness, I have been working in the healing arts for nearly two decades.
 My path began in 2006 with Reiki and later expanded to include ThetaHealing and Holistic Nutrition.
 Today, I hold certifications as a Forest Therapy Guide, Registered Holistic Nutritionist (R.H.N.), ThetaHealing teacher and practitioner, and Reiki Master.
 In 2020, forest therapy practice reignited my creative spark, inspiring me to return to painting after a 20-year pause and to begin writing again.
 I now share my work as both a visual artist, published author and wellness guide.